donnytramptramples/Tic-Tac-Toe-with-AI/README.md

 # ChromeDinoAI
-Purpose of the project is to train pytorch model to playchrome dino game using own implementation of genetic algorithm.
+Purpose of the project is to train pytorch model to play chrome dino game using own implementation of genetic algorithm.
 ### Project structure
 <pre>
 ├── game    # game files